How can I get a tutor?

 How long is the tutoring session?

 The tutoring session typically lasts fifty minutes to an hour for appointment tutoring, and around 30 to 40 minutes for Writing Center.
-Most students are in the Math Lab for over an hour working on the subject.
+Most students are in the Math and Science Tutoring Center for over an hour working on the subject.

 Is there specialized tutoring for students with disabilities?